Updated: Mar 13

 Confused when you hear professionals explaining things with unfamiliar jargon that sounds like a foreign language

-Guilty that new people that you must trust are taking your two year old son for hours each week to help him with language and motor skills - You didn’t expect him this kind of separation until he was older and attending school.
+Guilty that you must trust new people (strangers) to take your two year old son for hours each week to help him with language and motor skills - You did not expect him to experience this kind of separation from you until he was older and attending school.

 Sad that so many expectations, dreams, and plans have been shattered